redirwin/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+1A.
+Both methods perform a function on every element in an array, but the .map method creates a new array of the results.

 2. What is the difference between a function and a method?

+2A.
+A method is also a function, but it is assigned specifically to an object as a property of that object.

 3. What is closure?

+3A.
+Closure is a function's ability to reach outside of itself for variables, while being unable to reach inside of blocks that are within itself.

 4. Describe the four rules of the 'this' keyword.

+4A.
+1) GLOBAL binding is the default context of 'this'.
+In a browser, the value of 'this' will be the window or console itself where all of JavaScript lives.
+2) In IMPLICIT binding, 'this' refers to the object that comes before the dot.
+We call the function with . notation after the object's name, and the 'this' in the function refers to the object, allowing us access to the properties and functions of that object.
+3) The NEW binding is used to create an object that inherits the properties of the prototype.
+The 'this' in the prototype refers specifically to new object.
+4) In EXPLICIT binding, we directly tell a function what object to use for 'this' and it can be different than the object who's method we are using.
+We use built-in functions like 'call', 'apply', and 'bind' to pass a different object as a parameter into the original object's method that we're calling.
+The 'this' applies to the new object.

 5. Why do we need super() in an extended class?

+5A. super() links the child's attributes back to the parent constructor, creating the binding between the two.

 ## Project Set up